 2. "What do you need to remember?"

 Like many adults, kids sometimes tune out when they hear the same phrases, even if they're important ones.
 So instead of constantly reminding your kiddo, "Don't forget to wash your hands before lunch," try asking them what they need to remember before eating lunch.
 This will help them to express it back to you and take ownership of that important pre-eating task.
+Remember, mentally strong kids have parents who do these 13 things.

 3. "Do you want to leave now or in 10 minutes?"